Brief Professional Profile

 - Body-oriented Relational Counselor (Certification of quality and professional qualification of services by AssoCounseling REG-A2123-2018)

-- Facilitator in experiential training projects indoors and outside assisted with horses
+- Facilitator in experiential training projects indoors and outdoor assisted with horses

 - Equine Assisted Therapy Certification at Gestalt Equine Institute of the Rockies (Colorado – U.S.A.)

 - Activities Coordinator A.A.I.

 - Horses and dogs handler in Pet Therapy and Pet Education sessions (A.A.I.)

 - Co-Founder of NaturAnimal Counseling

 - Key Account Manager British Airways Plc. – I.A.G.
 Group